Jonathan DeVore

 However, not all documenting applications have the same capabilities.

-For creating SOPs and storing your SOPs, it is helpful to have a cloud-based knowledge base.
-Each knowledge base software company offers different content creation tools.
-Some even have templates for different article types.
+For creating and storing SOPs, a cloud-based knowledge base can make a huge difference.
+Each knowledge base software company offers different content creation tools and benefits.

-Ultimately, the goal is to have findable, followable, and scannable SOPs that help your employees work independently without making mistakes.
+Ultimately, the goal is to have findable, followable, and trusted SOPs that help your employees work independently without making mistakes.

 Download this free SOP template packet.
 The packet includes 5 free SOP templates for the different types of SOPs mentioned in this article.